 THe song composed in collaboration with Duke Garwood called “With Animals” is both slightly creepy and soothing.
 I can totally imagine an outro featuring that song.

 #13Vashti Bunyan – Train Song

-The eerie vibe of Vashti Bunyan’s “Train Song” captures the (at least at times) oneiric atmosphere of the series.
+The eerie vibe of Vashti Bunyan’s “Train Song” captures the oneiric atmosphere of the series.
 It might not be particularly dark, but when used in a powerful scene, this short music darling would resonate with power.
 It is very much in the mood of True Detective soundtrack.

 #12 Graveyard Train – The Doomsday Cult

 This Australian band has been one of my favourite Youtube findings in years.
 Their style is unprecedented – it’s blues that is boldly inspired by horrorcore.
 The result are songs that are beautifully haunting, country-influenced and simply catchy as hell.
 “The Doomsday Cult”, in particular, fits the “True Detective” atmosphere, mostly thanks to the specific guitar that heavily reminds of The Doors.

 #11 Junior Kimbrough – Feels So Good #2